Hesperian Health Guides

 FINDING OUT WHICH CHILDREN HAVE DIFFICULTY WITH HEARING AND SEEING

 It is important to find out as early as possible if a child cannot hear or see well.
-Older children can do some simple tests with their baby brothers and sisters.
+Older children can do some simple tests with their younger family members.
 A class or group of children can also test the seeing and hearing of younger children, such as those in nursery school or the first year of elementary school.

 Testing the hearing of babies (4 months old and older)